gitter-badger/esp/samples/login-database/README.md

 * Blowfish encryption for secure password hashing

 Notes:
-* This sample keeps the passwords in an application database package.json.
+* This sample keeps the passwords in an application database esp.json.
 The test password was created by using mprMakePassword in the database migration under db/migrations.

 * Session cookies are created to manage server-side session state storage and to optimize authentication.

 * The sample creates three routes.
 A "public" route for the login form and required assets.
 This route does not employ authentication.
-A "web" route that requires authentication for web content.
-A "login" route for the login controller that processes the login and logout request.
+A default route that requires authentication for web content.
+And an action route for the login controller that processes the login and logout requests.

 Requirements
 ---